stanidesis/quotograph/_screenshots/screenshot-6.md

 headline: "Set the Mood"
 screenshot: "/images/screenshots/device-06.png"
 alt: "Quotograph Setting Screen"
+cta: "One Click Away From Greatness"
 ---
-If you love settings, you're going to _love_ Quotograph.

-Blur, dim, fonts, refresh interval, and more tucked neatly away into settings.
+If you love to tinker with settings, you'll love Quotograph. **Control blur, dim, fonts, refresh times, and more**.